 \section{OBSERVATIONS AND DATA REDUCTION}

-For the outburst of the new X-ray transient MAXI J1803-298, \emph{NuSTAR} and the X-ray Timing Instrument payload on the \emph{NICER} (\emph{NICER}/XTI) both observed it on May 23rd, 2021.
-The observation date is marked with a red dashed line in the light curves of this source shown in Figure \ref{fig:1_1}.
+The outburst of the new X-ray transient MAXI J1803-298, \emph{NuSTAR} and the X-ray Timing Instrument payload on the \emph{NICER} (\emph{NICER}/XTI) were both observed on May 23rd, 2021.
+The observation data is marked with a red dashed line in the light curves of this source shown in Figure \ref{fig:1_1}.
 During this outburst of MAXI J1803-298, its net light curve in Figure \ref{fig:1_2} shows obvious variabilities, which may indicate that the system has a high inclination (\citealt{Frank1987}).
 In order to explore the reflection features of MAXI J1803-298, the data from \emph{NuSTAR} (\citealt{Harrison2013}) and \emph{NICER}/XTI (\citealt{Gendreau2012}) are both utilized.
 The advantage of joint fit to the data of these two detectors lies in that the hydrogen column density ($N_{\mathrm{H}}$) can be well constrained with the low energy observation from \emph{NICER}/XTI, and the reflection composition can be better fitted with the broad energy band of \emph{NuSTAR}.
-It is noted that neither observations were affected by pile up effect.
+It is noted that neither observation was affected by the pile-up effect.

+In general, there should be no dips, flares, or other obvious fluctuations in the spectra used to measure the spin during this period.
+As a result, we utilize the commands \texttt{ftselect}\footnote{\url{https://heasarc.gsfc.nasa.gov/lheasoft/ftools/headas/ftselect.html}} and \texttt{ftdelrow}\footnote{\url{https://heasarc.gsfc.nasa.gov/lheasoft/ftools/headas/ftdelrow.html}} to remove the dip time from \emph{NuSTAR} and \emph{NICER}/XTI event data.
 The detailed observational information of spectra is listed in Table \ref{table:1}.
-In process of spectral fitting, \texttt{XSPEC v12.11.1} (\citealt{Arnaud1996}) software package is implemented with $\chi^2$ statistics.
+In the process of spectral fitting, the \texttt{XSPEC v12.11.1} (\citealt{Arnaud1996}) software package is implemented with $\chi^2$ statistics.
 Using command \texttt{grppha}, all the data are grouped to achieve at least 30 photons per energy bin.
 Moreover, we also ignore all bad channels for all the spectra.
 Considering the cross-calibration between \emph{NuSTAR}/(FPMA|FPMB) and \emph{NICER}/XTI, we also make the Crab correction in \texttt{XSPEC} using the multiplicative model \texttt{crabcor} for \emph{NuSTAR} and \emph{NICER}/XTI (see \citealt{Steiner2010} for details).